 - Step 3

-- Insert additional lines into the “Table” tab until the number of lines and the number of given frequencies in the test specification match.
-In this case there are four frequencies so we would insert 4 lines.
+- Under the Table tab, click the Insert button to insert as many lines as there are frequencies in the test specification.
+In this case, there are four frequencies so we would insert four lines.

 - Step 4

 - Enter the frequencies from the test specification in ascending order in the frequency column: 20, 80, 500, and 2000 Hz.